 The Prophet Muhammad is reported to have said: “You will not enter paradise until you believe, and you will not believe until you love one another.”

 Jesus said, “Love your enemies, bless them that curse you, do good to them that hate you, and pray for them which despitefully use you and persecute you.”

 Now, you know a little something about hate.
 And you know a little something about persecution.
 But you also know something about loving, blessing and doing good.
 What our country needs more than ever is less politics and more kindness.
 If nothing else, as we can see here tonight, this tragedy has the potential to bring us closer than ever before.

-“May we leave today with a resolve to be a little kinder,” Cox said.
-“May we try to listen more and talk less.
+And so may we leave today, with a resolve to be a little kinder.
+May we try to listen more and talk less.
 May we forgive someone that has wronged us.
 And perhaps, most importantly, try to love someone that is different than us.
 For my straight friends, might I suggest starting with someone who is gay.

 I leave you with the words of Lyndon B. Johnson.
 They were spoken at another very sad time in our history, the death of President John F. Kennedy.
 He said this: